maxabaumgarten/FireELK/README.md

 ## Details

-This was built with a focus on Network Security logging, but can be used for any other log analysis.
+This was built with a focus on Network Security logging, analysis, and alerting, but can be used for any other log analysis.
 Currently, this is ships with a Logstash Pipeline for analyzing Check Point and Fortinet logs and processing them into the ECS.

 Here is the basic topology:

 ![Example Topology](https://github.com/maxabaumgarten/fireelk/blob/master/images/ELK.png)

 - Check Point and Fortinet send syslog to a server which does some basic processing with rsyslog.
-Beats is then used to tag and ship the logs to Logstash.
+Beats is then used to tag and ship the logs to the docker host running Logstash ( Elasticsearch, and Kibana).
 Logstash does some ECS conversions and then Elasticsearch applies an index template.
 Logs can now be visualized using Kibana and SIEM operations can be performed using Elastic Security.

 ## Who should use this?